General Data Protection RegulationFebruary 13, 2019 |GDPR

 WhatsApp and Facebook should meet the data protection taskforce after non-compliance allegations related to EU data protection laws.

-The purpose of these changes are to mirror the current world and bring laws and commitments – around personal information, security and privacy.
+The purpose of these changes is to mirror the current world and bring laws and commitments – around personal information, security and privacy.

 Data breaches do happen.
 Data often lost, stolen or generally discharged under the control of individuals who should not have.
 And those individuals might have a harmful aim.